10. S3 classes#

 ## [1] 11 15 16 11 13 4 15

-Unfortunately, support for factors is often hardcoded at the C language level, which will make this class behave less predictably (from the R perspective).
-In particular, the manual overloading of methods for factor objects might have no effect.
+Alas, support for factors is often hardcoded at the C language level.
+From the end user perspective, it makes this class behave less predictably.
+In particular, the manual overloading of certain methods for factor objects might have no effect.

 Important

-If f is a factor, then x[f] does not behave like x[as.character(f)] (indexing by labels, using the names attribute).
-Instead, we get x[as.numeric(f)] (the underlying codes will determine the positions).
+If f is a factor, then x[f] does not behave like x[as.character(f)], i.e., it is not indexing by labels using the names attribute.
+Instead, we get x[as.numeric(f)]; the underlying codes determine the positions.

 h <- factor(c("a", "b", "a", "c", "a", "c"))